 Ready Arrive Work (RAW) is a vocational program for recently arrived students from a refugee background.
 RAW comprises school based activities, workplace and community engagement events.
 Students are assisted to explore vocational learning pathways in a supportive and positive environment to gain a better understanding of employment, workplaces, career planning and the pathways which can lead to a successful career after completing school.

 Beginning School Well

+The program provides a supported playgroup at school that provides play-based sessions in a relaxed and welcoming environment.
+A trained coordinator facilitates the sessions.
+Both the children and parents who are participating in the program receive support from a local mentor who speaks the family’s home language and understands the complex needs of refugee families.
 Throughout each playgroup session, the facilitator and the mentor demonstrate quality play learning experiences that parents may replicate at home.
 Information about relevant topics including child development, child safety, health and hygiene is provided for parents.
 Children gain an understanding of school routines and classroom expectations.